SundaeSwap-finance/sundae-audits-public/template/audit.typ

         #let status = finding.at("status", default: none)
         #if status == "Resolved" {
-          "This issue was resolved as of commit " + raw(finding.resolution.commit) + "."
+          "This issue was resolved as of commit " + raw(finding.resolution.commit) if finding.resolution.at("comment", default: "") != "" {
+            ", with the comment: " + finding.resolution.comment + "."
+          } else {
+            "."
+          }
         } else if status == "Acknowledged" {
           "This issue was acknowledge by the project team with the comment: " + finding.resolution.comment + "."
         } else {